Electrification of energy

 How is the EU to equip itself for a low-carbon energy system?
 The collapse of battery firm Northvolt, the seeming abandonment of the green agenda, and the Draghi report, with its doomladen prognostications, all swirl around this question.
 The background: an “energy crisis” that led to economic damage, immiseration, sickness and even deaths in households unable to afford adequate heating.

 The lessons of Northvolt, according to a 2024 analysis by Tagliapietra and Trasi (Bruegel) were the need to build a “diversified ecosystem of ventures, rather than relying on champions”, “strategic partnerships with Chinese and other Asian firms” and “lower energy prices and developing skills and capital markets”.
-These remarks seem mostly uncontentious among analysts, e.g., a more recent report by Andrews-Speed made similar points.
+These remarks seem to have been repeated by other analysts, e.g., a more recent report by Andrews-Speed.

 My own analysis reveals that Europe is making a number of meaningful investments along those lines (detailed below).
 However, as an example, I also calculated that 78% of funds in the ETS Innovation Fund are going to fossil fuel incumbency (ammonia, CCS, hydrogen, pyrolysis, SAF).
 This is against 15% to proven, scalable, alternatives, such as batteries, solar PV and wind turbines.